reivaxy/antFarm/README.md

 Several modules are available:

-- wet module, with a tank for foam drown in water, and cell for the ants eggs (or whatever they choose to store there)
+- wet module, with a tank for foam drown in water, and cells for the ants eggs (or whatever they choose to store there)
 - expanded wet module, with a bigger tank but no cell
 - dry module with cells
 - harvest module to set their food (seeds)